Home | Send Feedback

 Automated Release

-In this section, I show you an example of an automated build process for an Angular application.
+In this section, I will show you an example of an automated build process for an Angular application.

+The script build-info-env.js we created in the previous step reads the version number from the package.json file and writes it into the environment file.
+You could manually increase the version number in package.json every time you release a version.
 However, a more convenient way is to let npm do that. npm provides the version command that increases the version number.
-For example npm version patch increments the third level of a version number (e.g. 1.0.1 -> 1.0.2).
-With npm version minor and npm version major, you increment the minor and major part of the version number.
+For example, npm version patch increments the third level of a version number (e.g., 1.0.1 -> 1.0.2).
+With npm version minor and npm version major, you increment the minor and major parts of the version number.
+See the official documentation for more information.

 With this command, we can now automate the version number increment step.
 In the scripts section of package.json, we add a new script.